 Voluntary Bankruptcy Petition

-The voluntary bankruptcy petition (Official Form B1) is a 3 page document that initiates the bankruptcy process.
+The voluntary bankruptcy petition (Official Form 101) is an 8-page document that initiates the bankruptcy process.
 The filing of a voluntary bankruptcy petition with the court commences the voluntary bankruptcy case and constitutes an order for relief, thereby invoking the protections of the automatic stay which stops the collection of claims, repossessions, and foreclosures.
 The information contained in the bankruptcy petition is limited and largely consists of basic identifying information and certifications.
 However, the bankruptcy petition itself is just one document among the many necessary to complete chapter 7 or 13 bankruptcy.
 In addition to the voluntary bankruptcy petition, the debtor must submit a series of schedules and statements.

 The second page of the bankruptcy petition requires disclosure of all bankruptcy cases filed within the previous 8 years.
 Furthermore, a series of exhibits must be completed.
 Exhibit A only applies to publicly traded companies.
 Exhibit B is a declaration by the attorney in individual cases with primarily consumer debts that certifies that the attorney has provided the section 342(b) notice.
 Exhibit C concerns the ownership or possession of property that may pose a threat of imminent harm to public health or safety.
 Exhibit D is a statement regarding consumer credit counseling.
 The section marked “information regarding the debtor” requires checking the appropriate box to establish correct venue.
 The following section marked “certification by a debtor who resides as a tenant of residential property” applies to tenants in default.